Hebrews 12:28: Serve God or worship Him?

 The Hebrew word for serve, “abad”, is in the Old Testament 290 times.
 In Exo.
 21, God says if someone buys a Hebrew servant (ebed), they will serve (abad) for 6 years then be set free.

-Jacob served (abad) Laban for 7 years so he could marry his daughter Rachel in Gen. 19.
 The Egyptians made the Hebrews serve (ʿāḇaḏ) them in Exodus 1:19, and we know that Jacob did not ‘worship’ Laban, nor did the Israelites ‘worship’ the Egyptians, not does a servant worship the one who buys him, he serves him.

 In Deut.
 4:10, Moses reminds the people about how they stood at the foot of Mount Horeb (aka Mount Sinai) and God gave them his commandments.
 Moses repeats the commandment God gave them in Exodus and says be careful, don’t make for yourselves any images to bow down to them or serve (ʿāḇaḏ) them.

-Moses tells the people he is going to die and will not be going into the promised land with them, and again warns them in verse 23 not to forget the covenant they made with God by making any kind of carved image that the Lord has forbidden them to make, continuing in verse 24:
+Moses warns them in verse 23-24 not to forget the covenant they made with God by making any kind of carved image that the Lord has forbidden them to make, for the Lord your God is a consuming fire, a jealous God.

 (By the way, if you have not ever sat down and read Deuteronomy chapter 4, it really is an amazing chapter, and it will really deepen your understanding of Hebrews 12.)

-In the Greek, the phrase “pyr katanalisko”, (fire consuming) which is found in Hebrews 12:29 is only found a total of 3 times in the Greek Old Testament, and one of those times is the verse above, Deuteronomy 4:24. "
+In the Greek, the phrase “pyr katanalisko”, (fire consuming) which is found in Hebrews 12:29 is only found a total of 3 times in the Greek Old Testament, and one of those times is the verse above, Deuteronomy 4:24.

 For the LORD your God is a consuming fire (pyr katanalisko), a jealous God.

-The most accurate translation of Hebrews 12:28-29 is this:
+The most accurate translation of Hebrews 12:28-29 from the Greek is this:

 Therefore, since we are receiving a kingdom that cannot be shaken, let us be grateful, and serve (latrueo) God well-pleasingly, with reverence and fear.
 For our God is a consuming fire.

-So, with this New Covenant relationship we have with God through Christ, let us serve God well-pleasingly, with gratitude.
+My fellow Christians: let us serve God well-pleasingly, with gratitude.
 There is no other God, and we are blessed to be able to choose to serve him.
 Let us not refuse him or reject him, for what a kingdom we will receive if we are his sincere and devoted servants.

 Thankyou for reading this.
 I welcome all comments and questions!